 Remember: All these libraries have reciprocal borrowing agreements, so if you have a card from one, you shoul be able to score a card from any other library on the list.
 Just limit your book borrowing to one location, or you’ll be giving yourself a headache (trust me on this)!

 Other stuff: Can’t get a pass from the library?
-Go cheap to the big venues in Tacoma on third Thursdays.
+Go FREE to the big venues in Tacoma on third Thursdays.
 Some locations have bogo coupons in the Entertainment book.
 Members of the military can go free through Labor Day through the Blue Star Museum program.

 You might also consider becoming a member of any place you go frequently.
 Besides getting you in the door, members typically receive other discounts, and it’s a great way to support an organization you believe in.